pkg image

 Trekkers are welcomed by the magnificent amphitheater of high peaks, which includes Hiunchuli, Annapurna South, Annapurna I, and others, upon their arrival.
 The summit of the trek is a satisfying experience because of the magnificent vistas.

-An overnight stay at ABC.
+• An overnight stay at Annapurna Base Camp.

 Day 9